CanKocyigitoglu/Portfolio-Optimization/README.md

 # How to Run
 1) Clone the repository

-2) Install the required libraries (pip install -r requirements.txt)

-3) Run the Jupyter Notebook Portfolio-Optimisation.ipynb step by step
+2) Run the Jupyter Notebook Portfolio-Optimisation.ipynb step by step